This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Cook for 1 minute, until the onion is fully cooked.

-- Add all of the mushroom mixture to the larger stock pot with the chile sauce.
+- Add all of the mushroom mixture to the large pot with the chile sauce.

-- Mix to combine.
-Cook for 10 minutes.
+- Give everything a good stir to combine.
+Cook for 10 minutes or medium-high heat.

-Even without the meat, Vegan Pozole is great to eat.
+This Vegan Pozole Rojo recipe is hearty and a great thing to eat on cold days.
 It’s Mexican comfort food that at its finest.
-Hope you enjoy!
+Serve with your favorite toppings and enjoy!

 - Remove the stems from the guajillo chile.